Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 - **Checkered** - Race finished
 - **Safety Car** - Safety car deployed
 - **Debris** - Debris on track
-- **Red** - Session stopped
+- **Red** - Session stopped (Not implemented as theres no 'Red Flag' in iRacing)

-### Smart Flag Queuing
+### Flag Queueing

-When multiple flags occur simultaneously, the overlay intelligently displays them based on racing logic:
+Flags use a simple **ring queue**:
-- **Checkered** (race end) interrupts all other flags
+- When multiple flags are active simultaneously, they're added to a queue in the order detected
-- **Safety Car** interrupts most flags but runs with caution flags
+- Each flag plays its animation, then the queue moves to the next flag
-- **Blue + Yellow** can display sequentially (faster car during caution)
+- As flags become inactive in iRacing, they're automatically removed from the queue
-- Flags automatically remove when they're no longer active in iRacing
+- New active flags are appended to the end of the queue, maintaining playback order

 ### Animation Sequences